yudong-94/City-of-LA-311-Call-Center-Data-Analysis/README.md

 > Project on Github

 1. Basic Data Processing Codes
-2. Geographical Interactive Application
+2. Analysis on the dataset
+* Geographical Analysis
-3. Time-based Analysis
+* Time-based Analysis
-4. Efficiency Analysis
+* Efficiency Analysis
-5. Social Analysis
+* Social Analysis
+3. Interactive Web Application based on R Shiny

 ---

-> Instruction on using the Shiny App
+> Instructions on using the Shiny App

 1. Fork all the contents in the Shiny_Final folder
 2. Make sure all the R packages in the "all_library_data_function.R" file are downloaded